ajmachado42/Prediciting-Cycling-Performance/README.md

 Humans have been bicycling for hundreds of years.
 The earliest verified bicycle was the German draisine, or velocipede, dating back to 1817 and invented by Baron Karl von Drais.
 The name "bicycle" was coined in 1860s France.
 Earlier unverified and debatable accounts go as far as 1500 AD to a sketch by Gian Giacomo Caprotti, a pupil of Leonardo da Vinci ([source](https://en.wikipedia.org/wiki/History_of_the_bicycle)).

 The estimated size of the US bicycle market from 2004-2005 was $6.2bn USD.
 There were an estimated 52.73m cyclists aged 6+ in 2020.
-And the growing e-bike market is projected to be $53.53bn by 2027 ([source](https://www.statista.com/topics/1686/cycling/#topicHeader__wrapper)).
+And the growing e-bike market is projected to be $53.53bn USD by 2027 ([source](https://www.statista.com/topics/1686/cycling/#topicHeader__wrapper)).

 Whether you are cycling for enjoyment, sport, or as a commuter, predicting the uncertainty of a route can be useful.
 How much exertion is it going to take riding to work?
 Is the headwind going to suck?
 Am I in shape enough to take that route on my bicycle or should I invest in an e-bike?